AndersDeath/diary2/000-current.md

 # 15 October - Sunday - Yerevan - 381 day of immigration

 So, today I cleaned my apartment and did some other usual things.
 The best activity today was continuing to edit the Barcelona video.
 It looks like I'll finish it soon.
 Also, I updated my article that I'm working on.
 I even tried to copy some lines to Hacker Noon.
 I am going to publish it there, and I'm also very close to finishing my work on it.
 Me and Ksusha also were walking using new route.
 It was nice.
-Yeserday we were walking in local Victory park, Finally I took some photos
+Yeserday we were walking in local Victory park, Finally I took some photos of Mother Armenia monument